The KAG Handbook

 Any logo that is submitted to KAG for either a quadrant, fleet, division, or other non-ship unit becomes the property of KAG.
 These are KAG-owned logos.

 Any logo that belongs to a ship, remains the property of the ship unless the ship gives ownership of it to KAG.

-Any KAG member in good standard may use the main KAG logo, and any other KAG-owned logo, to produce KAG branded products for personal use or in order to raise money for charities.
+Any KAG member in good standard may use the main KAG logo, and any other KAG-owned logo or 3D printing file, to produce KAG branded products for personal use or in order to raise money for charities.

-Any products produced with KAG-owned logos may not be sold for profit unless profits are donated to a charitable organization or are used to support further KAG activities (ship funds, etc).
+Any products produced with KAG-owned logos or 3D printing files may not be sold for profit unless profits are donated to a charitable organization or are used to support further KAG activities (ship funds, etc).
 This should be clearly advertised on any sales, along with attribution to KAG.

 Many members have worked on the KAG Handbook over the years.
 Here are the names of those who’s work has made this Handbook possible: